LBHackney-IT/API-Playbook/docs/ec2_access.md

 ** When prompted, provide the credentials required: **

-1. Access key: your access key
+1. Access key: your access key.

-2. Secret access key:  your secret key
+2. Secret access key:  your secret key.

-3. Region: eu-west-2
+3. Region: eu-west-2.

-4. Output format: json
+4. Output format: json.

 ## If using credentials from AWS SSO